M-136 (Michigan highway): Route description

 M-136 begins at a junction with M-19 just south of Brockway on the north side of Mill Creek.
 The highway heads eastward through farm fields on Metcalf Road for about 2/3 mi before bending to the southeast on Beard Road, parallel to the creek.
 The road then turns eastward on Avoca Road near Tackaberry Airport and heads toward Avoca.
 The trunkline continues in this direction through farm fields and the community of Avoca before turning southward on Glyshaw Road near the Black River.
 M-136 turns east, returning to Beard Road, and running through a wooded area to cross the river.
 From here, it continues through farm fields again on a generally east-southeast track on North and Keewahdin roads as it heads towards Gardendale.
 The highway then branches southeastward on Pine Grove Avenue to connect with M-25 2 mi from Interstate 94 (I-94) and I-69 and their international border crossing on the Blue Water Bridge in Port Huron.

 Like other state highways in Michigan, M-136 is maintained by the Michigan Department of Transportation (MDOT).
 In 2011, the department's traffic surveys showed that on average, 6,070 vehicles used the highway daily on the eastern segment along Beard Road and 1,894 vehicles did so each day near the western terminus, the highest and lowest counts along the highway, respectively.
+No section of M-136 is listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.